Last Updated: Thursday, May 28, 2020

 - Paycheck Protection Program One Pager from US Treasury

 The US Treasury is giving direct relief to Americans and companies.
-The distribution of Economic Impact Payments will begin in the next three weeks and will be distributed automatically.
 New tax credits exist to keep your company viable.

 - Employee Retention Credit Under the CARES Act